Puff Pastry Danishes

 Jump to Recipe

-While these danishes may not be exactly the same as their very labor-intensive traditional counterparts, but they are a pretty good make-at-home substitute when craving an elegant breakfast.
+These danishes may not be exactly the same as their very labor-intensive traditional counterparts, but they are a delightful, super-fast substitute.

 Save The Recipe